Official Name: Hong Kong Special Administrative Region

-Ease of Doing Business: According to the 2011 Doing Business report of The World Bank, Hong Kong is ranked #2 in the ease of doing business.
-Singapore is ranked #1; the United States is ranked #5; China is ranked 79th.
-183 countries were ranked from #1 (very easy to do business) to #183 (very hard to do business).
+Ease of Doing Business: According to the 2019 Trading Economics Ease of Doing Business report, Hong Kong is ranked #3 in the ease of doing business.
+New Zealand is ranked #1; the United States is ranked #6; China is ranked 31st.
+190 countries were ranked from #1 (very easy to do business) to #190 (very hard to do business).

-Market Access: Hong Kong’s weighted average tariff rate was 0 percent in 2009.
+Market Access: Hong Kong’s weighted average tariff rate was 0 percent as of 2019.
 However, restrictive pharmaceuticals regulation, market access restrictions for some services, and food and energy labeling regulations do add to the cost of trade.